iristraa/MainMenuWallpaper/README.md

 ## How to set your own wallpaper

-### 1. Textureldr installed
+### 1. Textureldr installed (HIGHLY RECOMMENDED WAY)

- - Make a folder called "iristraa.mainmenuwallpaper" inside of one of your enabled texture packs
+ - Make a folder called "iristraa.mainmenuwallpaper" inside one of your enabled texture packs
- - Add your own "wallpaper.png" file; any other names wouldn't work
+ - Add your own "wallpaper.png" file - corresponding to your texture quality
  - Done :)

 ### 2. No Textureldr
  - Go to "[GD Installation folder]/geode/unzipped/iristraa.mainmenuwallpaper/resources/iristraa.mainmenuwallpaper"
- - Replace the "wallpaper.png" file corresponding to your texture quality.
+ - Replace the "wallpaper.png" file corresponding to your texture quality
  - Done :)